- Art Department

 - College of Fine Arts

 K.E.
 Coney-Ali is an cultural historian and educator who specializes in African and Diaspora Studies.
-As an educator, Coney-Ali serves as a lecturer of African art history in the Department of Art at Howard University.
-Coney-Ali's professional work experience in the cultural arts field runs the gamut, from communications at the National Endowment for the Arts to museum registration and collection management at the Smithsonian National Museum of the American Indian and Reginald F. Lewis Museum of Maryland African American History of Culture, and interim directorship at Howard University Gallery of Art.
+Coney-Ali has a B.F.A. in Art Management with a minor in Painting and M.A. in Art History in Visual Culture as well as graduate certificate in International Studies from Howard University.
+Additionally, she has a professional studies certificate in Preservation Management from Rutgers University and is currently completing her doctoral studies at Howard University.
+As an educator, Coney-Ali serves as a lecturer of African art history and graduate thesis studies in the Department of Art at Howard University.
+Her professional work experience in the cultural arts field runs the gamut, from communications at the National Endowment for the Arts (NEA) to museum registration and collection management at the Smithsonian National Museum of the American Indian and Reginald F. Lewis Museum of Maryland African American History of Culture, and interim directorship at Howard University Gallery of Art.